 another win at the Orange Show.

 can drive anything he attempts to.
 He handles a YZF450r quad with ease.
-He can drive a boat, a tractor, or a tow truck easily.
-He is a
+He can drive a boat, a tractor, or a tow truck with ease.
+He

-racing.
-He raises awareness by speaking to the race fans and collecting donations for a local no kill shelter located in Yucaipa, CA. Since his 9th birthday, Austin has collected over $18,000 for the
+all his racing.
+He raises awareness by speaking to the race fans and collecting donations for a local no kill shelter located in Yucaipa, CA. Since his 9th birthday, Austin has collected over $20,000

 YAPS Executive Director